Beyond Backpropagation: Optimization with Multi-Tangent Forward Gradients

 To overcome these issues, there has been much interest in alternative approaches to train neural networks.
-One promising approach, the recently proposed \emph{forward gradient}~\citep{baydinGradientsBackpropagation2022,silver2022learning}, uses forward-mode automatic differentiation to compute a directional derivative along a random tangent, approximating the gradient in a single forward pass.
+One promising approach, the recently proposed \emph{forward gradient}~\cite{baydinGradientsBackpropagation2022,silver2022learning}, uses forward-mode automatic differentiation to compute a directional derivative along a random tangent, approximating the gradient in a single forward pass.
 This method has shown great potential for training both fully-connected and convolutional neural networks.
-However, with increasing dimension, i.e., model parameter count, the approximation quality decreases while the variance of the forward gradient increases~\citep{belouzeOptimizationBackpropagation2022,ren2023scaling}.
+However, with increasing dimension, i.e., model parameter count, the approximation quality decreases while the variance of the forward gradient increases~\cite{belouzeOptimizationBackpropagation2022,ren2023scaling}.
 By sampling a random direction, the forward gradient acts as a Monte-Carlo approximation of the gradient.
 We thus expect that increasing the number of tangents will improve the approximation quality, enabling forward gradients to scale to larger dimensions and improving their robustness.
-Using multiple tangents has been previously mentioned~\citep{baydinGradientsBackpropagation2022,silver2022learning} but has not yet been analyzed in detail or evaluated experimentally.
+Using multiple tangents has been previously mentioned~\cite{baydinGradientsBackpropagation2022,silver2022learning} but has not yet been analyzed in detail or evaluated experimentally.

-In this work, we aim to fill this gap by taking a detailed look at how using multiple tangents can improve the forward gradient.
-Specifically, we aim to answer the following research questions: \begin{enumerate}[label=\textbf{RQ\arabic*}, leftmargin=*, ref=\textbf{RQ\arabic*},noitemsep,topsep=-10pt] \item Does using multiple tangents improve the forward gradient? \item How should the forward gradient information from multiple tangents be combined? \item Can multi-tangent forward gradients scale to state-of-the-art architectures? \item What are the trade-offs of multiple tangents? \end{enumerate}
+In this work, we aim to fill this gap by taking a detailed look at how using multiple tangents affect forward gradients.
+We find that additional tangents improve the forward gradient with a tradeoff between accuracy and compute.
+Specifically, we address the following questions: \begin{enumerate}[label=\textbf{RQ\arabic*}, leftmargin=*, ref=\textbf{RQ\arabic*},noitemsep,topsep=-10pt] \item Do multiple tangents improve the forward gradient? \item How should the forward gradient information from multiple tangents be combined? \item Can multi-tangent forward gradients scale to state-of-the-art architectures? \item What are the trade-offs of using multiple tangents? \end{enumerate}

-\section{RELATED WORK}
+\section{Related Work}